lunarmodules/Penlight/doc/manual/01-introduction.md

 This useful notation is borrowed from Hugo Etchegoyen's [classlib](http://lua-users.org/wiki/MultipleInheritanceClasses) which further extends this concept to allow for multiple inheritance.
+Notice that the more convenient form puts the class name in the _current environment_!

+There is always more than one way of doing things in Lua; some may prefer this style for creating classes:

+    local class = require 'pl.class'

+    class.Named {
+        _init = function(self,name)
+            self.name = name
+        end;

+        __tostring = function(self)
+            return 'boo '..self.name
+        end;
+    }

+    b = Named 'dog'
+    print(b)
+    --> boo dog

+Note that you have to explicitly declare `self` and end each function definition with a semi-colon or comma, since this is a Lua table.

 Penlight provides a number of useful classes; there is `List`, which is a Lua clone of the standard Python list object, and `Set` which represents sets.
 There